davideshay/groceries/mkdocs/docs/installation/installation.md

         * The yaml file sets up 3 separate instances of couchdb so they can run as a cluster.
 I wanted this for high-availablity of couchDB, but this is not necessary.
         * The yaml file shown above also has some setup scripts that run -- these are mostly for convenience so that at first run it will automatically create the _users database and _replicator database, both of which are required for standard couchDB replication and authentication functionality to work.
 You could create those manually and ignore the scripts.
 If you are using any of these scripts be sure to change the username and password specified in them to the admin username / password specified above.
     * Build the image from the Dockerfile in server/Dockerfile
     * Deploy to your container server.
-Here is a sample yaml deployment file for Kubernetes that can be leveraged to create a docker compose file if required : [groceries.yaml](https://raw.githubusercontent.com/davideshay/groceries/master/docs/groceries.yaml).
+Here is a sample yaml deployment file for Kubernetes : [groceries.yaml](https://raw.githubusercontent.com/davideshay/groceries/master/mkdocs/docs/assets/groceries.yaml).
 Make sure to change your couchDB admin user names and passwords to what you have established in the CouchDB deployment above.
 Also, set the HMAC key to the unencoded/raw HMAC secret linked to the one in the CouchDB setup.
     * Run from your container server (docker, kubernetes, etc.) and ensure the backend is configured with the following environment variables:

 ```